szilard/teach-data-science-msc-analytics-ceu/final_exam/suplearn_outline_notes.md

 *bad:* measure error on train set, *must:* measure error on hold-out/test set or using cross validation (e.g. K-fold) - principle: data used for training can't be used for evaluation (would underestimate error)

-hyperparameters, model complexity/flexibility/degrees of freedom - as complexity increases train error decreases, test error U-shape (some optimal value/range)
+hyperparameters, model complexity/flexibility/degrees of freedom - as complexity increases, train error decreases, test error U-shape (some optimal value/range)

 too complex: overfitting (and in conjunction with measuring error on train set it is *biggest mistake* in machine learning)

-model selection: grid search, select best model using validation set/cross validation, evaluate best model using separate hold-out/test set - principle: data used for training can't be used for model selection, data used for model selection can't be used for model evaluation - general principle: data used for optimization can't be used for evaluation (would underestimate error)
+model selection: grid search, select best model using validation set/cross validation, evaluate best model using separate hold-out/test set - principle: data used for training can't be used for model selection, data used for model selection can't be used for model evaluation - general principle: data used for some optimization can't be used for evaluation (would underestimate error)

 #### Algos